Who is Bill W.?

 Closed meetings, on the other hand, are specifically held for AA members who have an active drinking problem and a desire to overcome these habits.
 Whether an open or closed meeting, it will often be requested that the topic of these group discussions remain focused specifically on alcohol addiction recovery.

-These meetings can be held in person, online, or over the telephone, with members deciding the time, location, and frequency of these meetings.
+These meetings can be held in person, online as in the case of AA chat rooms, or over the telephone, with members deciding the time, location, and frequency of these meetings.
 When attending an in-person meeting, these can be held in various locations, including:

 - Office buildings